-4 Reasons Why CapitalOne's Costco Canada Partnership Might Fail
+4 Reasons Why Capital One's Costco Canada Partnership Might Fail

-CapitalOne has already soft-launched its new product in select stores, and our understanding is the new co-branded MasterCard with Costco will fully launch by the end of September, 2014.
-American Express will no longer be accepted at Costco as of January 1st, 2015.
+Capital One has already soft-launched its new product in select stores, and our understanding is the new co-branded Mastercard with Costco will fully launch by the end of September 2014.
+American Express will no longer be accepted at Costco as of January 1, 2015.

-With over $17 billion in Costco Canada revenues at stake, this is a significant win for CapitalOne and MasterCard.
-However, we’re not so sure CapitalOne is going to come away from the deal profitably.
+With over $17 billion in Costco Canada revenues at stake, this is a significant win for CapitalOne and Mastercard.
+However, we’re not so sure Capital One is going to come away from the deal profitably.

-We believe CapitalOne will face 4 significant challenges to succeed with the Costco program:
+We believe Capital One will face four significant challenges with the Costco program:

-1. Profitability: One has to imagine that CapitalOne offered more compensation to Costco than American Express was able or willing to match.
-But remember, the incumbent always has insider knowledge, meaning American Express knew more about how the Costco credit card portfolio behaved than CapitalOne did when Amex walked away from the table.
-In all likelihood, CapitalOne gave away most of the interchange revenue to Costco, thereby relying on Costco customers to spend out of store on their co-branded credit cards.
+One has to imagine that Capital One offered more compensation to Costco than American Express was able or willing to match.
+But remember, the incumbent always has insider knowledge, meaning American Express knew more about how the Costco credit card portfolio behaved than Capital One did when Amex walked away from the table.
+In all likelihood, Capital One gave away most of the interchange revenue to Costco, thereby relying on Costco customers to spend out of store on their co-branded credit cards.
 We’re not convinced that’s going to happen nearly often enough.

 More than a handful of issuers have found themselves in that predicament with retailers.
-The only winners are the retailers, in the short term, and the cardholders.
+The only winners are the retailers (in the short term) and the cardholders.

-2. Size: Another challenge CapitalOne will face is competition from other Mastercard issuers for Costco customers’ share of wallet.
-As we know BMO, MBNA, National Bank, ATB, Sears, Hudson Bay, Shoppers, Target, Petro-Canada, WestJet & TD cash back are all MasterCard programs.
-In fact, Costco customers can earn more from BMO’s World Elite MasterCard in Costco (2%) or the MBNA Rewards World Elite MasterCard (2%), than they can with Capital One’s Costco card (less than 1%).
+Another challenge Capital One will face is competition from other Mastercard issuers for Costco customers’ share of wallet.
+A number of major financial institutions—including BMO, MBNA, and Tangerine—offer attractive Mastercard options.
 When American Express had the Costco program, if a customer wanted to use a credit card within Costco, they had to get the Costco Amex card (very few people already had an alternate Amex card).
-Now, more Costco customers already have a MasterCard, than they did an Amex card.
-As a result, we actually believe there will be fewer CapitalOne Costco cardholders, than there were Amex Costco cardholders.
+Now, a large number of Costco customers already have a Mastercard to start with.
+As a result, we actually believe there will be fewer Capital One Costco cardholders than there were Amex Costco cardholders.

-3. Interchange: The Minister of Finance has asked both MasterCard and Visa to lower interchange by 10-15% within the next few months.
-While MasterCard may exclude the “wholesale warehouse” merchant category from an interchange reduction, thereby protecting CapitalOne’s interchange within Costco’s stores, it can’t do anything about protecting CapitalOne’s interchange margin outside of Costco stores.
-This is when a CapitalOne Costco cardholder would use their card outside of Costco.
-This will put even further strain on CapitalOne’s out of store spend margins, which we surmise is the primary place CapitalOne is relying on making its money.
-As a result, it will either have to eat the margin reduction, reduce the cardholder value proposition or reduce Costco’s compensation.
+The Minister of Finance has asked both Mastercard and Visa to lower interchange by 10-15% within the next few months.
+While Mastercard may exclude the “wholesale warehouse” merchant category from an interchange reduction, thereby protecting Capital One’s interchange within Costco’s stores, it can’t do anything about protecting Capital One’s interchange margin outside of Costco stores.
+This is when a Capital One Costco cardholder would use their card outside of Costco.
+This will put even further strain on Capital One’s out-of-store spend margins, which we surmise is the primary place Capital One is relying on to make its money.
+As a result, it will either have to eat the margin reduction, reduce the cardholder value proposition, or reduce Costco’s compensation.

-4. Slow-Start: Capital One is not buying the American Express Costco credit card portfolio.
+Capital One is not buying the American Express Costco credit card portfolio.
 That means Capital One is starting from scratch.
 In most cases, the new issuer buys the co-branded accounts from the incumbent issuer, so cardholders don’t have to re-apply.
-CapitalOne did this with HBC, RBC did it with Shoppers, TD did it with Aeroplan, CIBC did it with Petro-Canada.
-Growing organically will slow things down for CapitalOne.
+TD did this with Aeroplan, Capital One with HBC, RBC with Shoppers, CIBC with Petro-Canada, etc. Growing organically will slow things down for Capital One.

-All that said, we are excited to see what the new CapitalOne Costco cardholder value proposition will look like.
-Perhaps we’ll proven wrong.
-With an exclusive deal like this, both at the issuer and network level, perhaps MasterCard subsidized CapitalOne and contributed to the cardholder value proposition.
+All that said, we are excited to see what the new Capital One Costco cardholder value proposition will look like, and we’ll hopefully be proven wrong.
+With an exclusive deal like this, both at the issuer and network level, perhaps Mastercard subsidized Capital One and contributed to the cardholder value proposition.
 We’re skeptical it will be enough.